SamuelFolledo/MyList/README.md

 # MyList
-A todo app that utilizes CoreData for persisting projects and tasks.
+A todo app that utilizes CoreData for persisting projects and tasks with local notifications.
+Never forget a task you have to do ever again!

 ## Features
-- Persisting projects and tasks
+- CRUD projects and tasks and persist them using Core Data
+- Get a 24 hours and 5 minutes before any tasks are due
 - Search projects and tasks
-- Set notifications
 - Colorful

 ## Live Demo